DeepBrain-AI/docs/versioned_docs/version-1.5.x/aistudioV3/reference/tools/docs-to-video.md

 # Docs to Video

-Here is an API document developed for the Docs to Video feature in AI Studios.
-To create and download, you must complete the following steps.
+To upload a document file and export a video, you must proceed to the following steps.

-- File upload and URI verification
-- Send a document-video request
-- Check the progress of document-video creation
-- When finished, export the video using the export endpoint
 <br/>

 ## 1. Uploading Files and Verifying URIs